-EMERGENCY PROCEDURES
+EMERGENCY MESSAGE SERVICE

-The Alertus Emergency Alert Beacon is a notification system that is wall-mounted in prominent locations throughout the facility.
-In an effort to help alert students, faculty and staff of any emergencies that may be taking place within the college, the device will flash and sound to capture attention and display a custom message about the nature of the emergency and how to respond.

-In addition to the Alertus Emergency Alert Beacon, the IT department, Administration, Student Services, and local law enforcement agencies, have policy in place to page specific emergency individuals during a crisis in the event of an emergency.
+Short Message Service (SMS) is a telecommunications service that allows the sending of text messages.
+In an effort to help alert students, faculty and staff of any emergencies that may be taking place within the College, the IT department along with the coordination of Administration and Student Services and local law enforcement authorities have a policy in place to page specific individuals during a crisis in the event of an emergency.
+This system allows for short alert/emergency text messages to be sent within seconds of an event.